Nuvei/nuvei-plugin-woocommerce/readme.txt

 * Fix for the checkout page when the plugin get response for "Pending" transaction status.
 * Replaced the changelog file.
 * Do not create Refund record in WC after error in Nuvei Refund request.
-* Save a Note in WC Orders when Pendin DMN come.
+* Save a Note in WC Orders when Pending DMN comes.
 * Disable DCC when the Total is Zero.
 * Added high priority when loading plugin scripts and libraries.